Induction and Skolemization in saturation theorem proving: Unprovability

 By Theorem \ref{thm:9} we furthermore obtain \(\mathcal{T} + \IND{\Open(L(\mathcal{T}))} \vdash C_{m}\).
-This contradicts Lemma \ref{lem:11}. \end{proof} This result begs the question which features a system needs in order to prove the sentences \(C_{m}\) and \(D_{m,n}\).
+This contradicts Lemma \ref{lem:11}. \end{proof} This result begs the question which features a system needs in order to prove the sentences \(C_{m}\) and \(D_{m,n}\) for \(0 < n < m\).
 In the following we briefly mention some extensions of the open induction schema that would allow us to overcome our unprovability results.
-The extensions we suggest are purely theoretical in the sense that we do not take into account whether they can be implemented efficiently in a saturation-system.
-A possible extension follows from a remark by Shoenfield \cite{shoenfield1958} that \(C_{n}\) and \(D_{m,n}\) can be proved with parameterized double induction (also known as simultaneous induction) on open formulas. \begin{definition} Let \(\gamma(x,y,\vec{z})\) be a formula, then the sentence \(I_{(x,y)}\gamma\) is given by
+The extensions we suggest are purely theoretical in the sense that we do not take into account whether they can be implemented efficiently in a saturation system.
+A possible extension follows from a remark by Shoenfield \cite{shoenfield1958} that \(C_{m}\) and \(D_{m,n}\) with \(0 < n < m\) can be proved with parameterized double induction (also known as simultaneous induction) on open formulas. \begin{definition} Let \(\gamma(x,y,\vec{z})\) be a formula, then the formula \(\tilde{I}_{(x,y)}\gamma\) is given by